 Many European fintechs are entirely reliant on ONE German company for their infrastructure.
-And, that German company is now being accused of fraud and had its CEO arrested… in case you didn’t hear they lost around $2 billion dollars.
+And, that German company was accused of fraud and had its CEO arrested… in case you didn’t hear they lost around $2 billion dollars.

-So where does that leave entrepreneurs and business owners who still need to open a European business bank account online?
+So where does that leave entrepreneurs and business owners who still need to open a business IBAN account in Europe online?
 And what options exist for anyone wanting to open remotely or online?

 Well, that mainly depends on your background and what type of business you have.
 So with that in mind, let’s take a look at who should be opening European accounts online in the next section…

-Generally, there are three groups that typically want to open European business bank accounts online.
+Generally, there are four groups that typically want to open a euro business account.

 This group includes non-EU companies, offshore companies, investment funds, small fund managers, traders, high-risk businesses, and businesses with no ties to any EU country.

 Group #3: You’ve Outgrown Fintech (e.g. Revolut Business Account)